-I decided seven complaints against the Council during the year.
-In two cases I found no evidence of maladministration.
-In one case I used my discretion not to investigate further because, even though there may have been some fault by the Council, there was no significant injustice to the complainant.
-In two cases I took the view that the matters complained about were outside my jurisdiction and so they were not investigated.
+I decided 12 complaints during the year.
+In five cases I found no evidence of maladministration.
+One complaint was outside my jurisdiction and I exercised discretion not to investigate four complaints further.
+Typically these are cases where even though there may have been some fault by the Council there is no significant injustice to the complainant that warrants my pursuing the matter further.
+In two cases the Council agreed to settle the complaint locally.